Throw Builder Class¶

 Then we can move to the Common Design features: the

-craps-specific subclasses (OutcomeField
+craps-specific subclasses (OutcomeField, and OutcomeHorn),

-and the initializer for Dice
+and the initializer for Dice.

 RandomEvent class¶